jttyeung/jttyeung.github.io/_posts/2017-04-29-scraping-and-crawling-craigslist-with-scrapy.md

     CLOSESPIDER_PAGECOUNT = 10
 ```

-Why do you care?
+Why should you care?
 Well, most companies don't enjoy being bombarded by webcrawler requests and in fact many will ban you if they find out you're using up all their bandwidth.
-Some companies are even a little touchy-feely when it comes to (mis)using their data, so the best thing to do is to be respectful and use Scrapy responsibly.
-(This is intended to be an educational guide, and I am not responsible for your actions.)
+Some companies even get a little touchy-feely when it comes to (mis)using their data, so the best thing to do is to be respectful about it.
+(Note: This is intended to be an educational guide, and I am not responsible for your actions.)
 Scrape responsibily - with great power comes great responsibility!

 <br>
-### Run That Sucker (or crawl, if it's a blood-sucking spider?)
+### And Lastly...
+Run That Sucker! (or crawl, if it's a blood-sucking spider?)
-Final step - run your spider.
+Final step - run your spider using the following command:

 `$ scrapy crawl insert-name-of-your-spider`